Materials and Equipment

 As part of its braille modernization initiative, NLS is launched the Braille-on-Demand pilot project in June 2022.
 This project allows active WTBBL patrons to request and receive one hard-copy braille title per month, which they can retain for their personal use.

-Braille titles will be limited to books that are currently available on BARD, the NLS Braille and Audio Reading Download service.
+Braille titles will be limited to books that are currently available on BARD, which can be viewed on the BARD website.
 At this time, requests are limited to one book per patron per month.
 Only complete titles will be distributed.
 Requests for partial titles (for example, volume one of a three-volume book) will result in receiving the entire book.

-The form to request a braille-on-demand book can be found linked from https://www.surveymonkey.com/r/NLSbrailleondemand.
-WTBBL patrons may complete the form themselves or contact us at [email protected] or 800-542-0866 for assistance.
+Request a braille-on-demand book at the NLS Braille on Demand Request Form.
+WTBBL patrons may complete the form themselves or contact us at [email protected] or 800-542-0866 for assistance

 Youth Large Print